jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Privacy & Cookies

-This site currently has **no cookies** that need setting, I have no analytics installed, and nor am I interested in invading your privacy.
-This may change in the future if I add some new functionality to this site.
-Current browsers are making tracking quite hard.
-Also, I actually enjoy using such browsers.
-If you enjoy the content, reach out on e.g. Twitter, LinkedIn, etc. The web hosting that I use may collect some server logs of course.
+This site currently has **no cookies** that need setting, I don't use any analytics, and I'm not interested in invading your privacy.
+Current browsers are making tracking quite hard in any case.
+Also, I actually enjoy using such browsers myself for this reason.
+The web hosting that I use may collect some server logs of course.
 Beyond that, I'm not aware of any kind of tracking or privacy invading tools on this website.
+I also opted you out of Google's latest attempt to invade your privacy by specifying `Permissions-Policy: interest-cohort=()` in my `.htaccess`.

 If you are looking for a privacy policy, you just read it.
+If you enjoy the content, reach out on e.g. Twitter, LinkedIn, etc.